+The letter in front of each market area will be the first character in the GEO identification number for a property.
 EPCAD further delineates properties by neighborhoods.
-The letter in front of each market area will be the first character in the GEO identification number.

 Ratio studies are conducted on each of the residential valuation neighborhoods and school districts in El Paso County to judge the two primary aspects of mass appraisal accuracy--level and uniformity of value.
 The central tendency and dispersion generated from sales ratios are available for each stratified neighborhood within an ISD and summarized by year.
 These summary statistics including, but not limited to, the weighted mean, median, standard deviation, coefficient of variation, and coefficient of dispersion provide the appraisers a tool by which to determine both the level and uniformity of appraised value on a stratified neighborhood basis.
-The level of appraised values is determined by the weighted mean for individual properties within a neighborhood, and a comparison of neighborhood weighted means reflect the general level of appraised value between comparable neighborhoods.
+The level of appraised values is determined by the weighted mean for individual properties within a neighborhood, and a comparison of neighborhood weighted means reflects the general level of appraised value between comparable neighborhoods.
 Review of the standard deviation, coefficient of variation, and coefficient of dispersion discerns appraisal uniformity within and between stratified neighborhoods.